 Duke University has elevated its commitment to scientific integrity with new mandatory research training for faculty and staff, new educational opportunities, and the announcement of new leadership roles.

 Many of these initiatives fall under the purview of the Office of Scientific Integrity (DOSI), created in 2018.
-The office, under the leadership of Geeta Swamy, MD, associate vice president for research for Duke University and vice dean for scientific integrity for the School of Medicine, has implemented a Responsible Conduct of Research Training Program for faculty, staff; it will soon launch a similar program for research administrators.
+The office, under the leadership of Geeta Swamy, MD, associate vice president for research for Duke University and vice dean for scientific integrity for the School of Medicine, has implemented a Responsible Conduct of Research Training Program for faculty and staff; it will soon launch a similar program for research administrators.

 The office also oversees the development and implementation of Science Culture and Accountability Plans required of all departments in the School of Medicine and has overseen the launch of new data management documentation and review tools and processes.